dtcenter/METplotpy/docs/Users_Guide/fv3_physics.rst

 The history file does not necessarily have the temperature, moisture, or wind at the exact time of model initialization.
 It is usally the next timestep (e.g. 180 seconds later).
-This means you cannot derive the actual change in temperature from model initialization time to the valid time.
-You must choose a later valid time or a shorter time window that does not overlap the initialization time.
+This means you cannot derive the actual change in temperature starting at the model initialization time.
+You must choose a later valid time and/or a shorter time window that does not overlap the initialization time.
 In other words, it is a problem if your model initialization time is 0z, your valid time is 1z and your time window is one hour.
-One work-around is to append the state variables at initialization time to the history file, naming them something different and providing the different variable name in the configuration file.
+One work-around is to append the state variables at initialization time to the history file, naming them something different and setting the *time0_varname* variable to those different names in the configuration file.

 Example
 =======